 It is also one of the most well-researched probiotics in the world and has in numerous clinical studies proved to be safe for both mother and child.

-- Up to 50 percent of all pregnant women suffer from constipation at some point during the pregnancy .
+Up to 50% of all pregnant women suffer from constipation at some point during pregnancy .
 Constipation can make a pregnancy more uncomfortable than necessary and may also lead to, or worsen, hemorrhoids.